 INTERNATIONAL MOUNTAIN MUSEUM (IMM): The museum, situated 1.5 km south of Pokhara Airport at Rato Pairo, has on display historical documents, records, and chronicles on mountaineering.
 It has three main exhibition halls: Hall of the Great Himalaya, Hall of Fame, and the Hall of World Mountains.
 There is also a library, a prayer room, and an audio-visual room.
 The museum, managed by the Nepal Mountaineering Association, was established with the theme “Man, Mountain and Mountain activities around the world”.

-DAVI'S FALL AND GUPTESWOR CAVE: Locally known as the Patale Chhango (fall of the Netherworld), Davi’s fall is a ferocious waterfall located about 2 km southwest of Lakeside on the Siddhartha Highway.
+DAVI'S FALL: Locally known as the Patale Chhango (fall of the Netherworld), Davi’s fall is a ferocious waterfall located about 2 km southwest of Lakeside on the Siddhartha Highway.
 The source of the waterfall is Phewa Lake, and the fall itself is named after a Swiss lady who was swept away by the fall in 1961.
 The fall cuts through the rocks to create complex caves and tunnels on its path.